dividedby-0/contrarian-reads-frontend/README.md

 ## 🎨 Frontend

-- Built with **Angular** and styled using **Angular Material**
+- Built with **Angular** using **Angular Material** for UI components
+- Standard Angular component-based architecture
+- Uses RxJS for reactive programming
 - Allows logged-in users to search for books, submit, upvote and comment alternative recommendations
 - Secure login and register system implementing **JWT authentication**
-- Route guards to prevent address tampering
+- Route guards to prevent address tampering using AuthGuard
-- UserRetrieve profile and user activity dashboard
+- User profile and user activity dashboard
-- Alternative element recommendations based on user activity
+- Alternative book recommendations based on user activity
 - Hosted on **Netlify**

 ## ⚙️ Backend